In 2017, the CAPS (Certified Aging In Place Specialist) curriculum was totally modified, rewritten, and reissued. This is good news for you:

 - If you have only taken one or two of the classes and need to finish your coursework, the new material will be refreshing and more timely for you – some of you may even want to go back to the beginning even though this is not required.

-- For the first time ever, there finally is a “CAPS III” class (effective October, 2017) that contains case studies and hands-on application of strategies to create solutions.
+- There now is a “CAPS III” class (effective October 2017) that contains case studies and hands-on application of strategies to create solutions.

 - Since the Business Management for Building Professionals (“BMBP”) class, which formerly was the third required class for the designation, is no longer offered except online, there are no more exemptions in place to obtain the CAPS designation – everyone will take all three required CAPS classes (CAPS I, II, and III), meaning that we all will have a common knowledge base.